Trip to Playa del Carmen: a perfect destination for nature and fun

 We know how to do a beach day.
 I mean, we live at the beach, but what do you do when you’re in a beach destination without kids?
 And what if it’s a beach destination that also has non-beach stuff that is pulling you away from the surf?
-Well, here’s how to have an amazing time in Playa del Carmen and do more than just the beach.
+Playa del Carmen is just that.
+Here’s how to plan an amazing trip to Playa del Carmen and do more than the beach.

 If you’re unfamiliar, Playa del Carmen is on Mexico’s east coast, on the Caribbean, and part of the Yucatan Peninsula.
 It’s very different from the west coast or Baja California.
 Playa del Carmen still has the huge hotels (and it’s close to Cancun, so yeah), but it’s also very chill.
-It was an awesome Caribbean destination for getting close to nature AND having beach fun.
+It is an awesome Caribbean destination for getting close to nature AND having beach fun.

 What you'll find...

 Many people who head to the Yucatan Peninsula are venturing to Cancun, but just south of Cancun are Tulum and Playa del Carmen, and to the north is Isla Holbox.
 You need to fly into Cancun (CUN) to start your trip to Playa del Carmen.
 You can also fly into Cozumel and then ferry over to Playa del Carmen, but that’s extra time and a lot of extra money (most likely, flights aren’t cheap).